rafabene/devops-demo/swarm/Readme.md

   More info at: https://docs.docker.com/compose/faq/#how-do-i-get-compose-to-wait-for-my-database-to-be-ready-before-starting-my-application

-6. Verify how the cluster was deployed
+6. Verify how the cluster was deployed.

   Execute

       docker ps

-7. Check /mod_cluster_manager
+7. Check /mod_cluster_manager.

   Execute